Our Curriculum

 How does this section and lesson relate to me as a unique individual?

-For example, my personality is continuing to develop but my talents, limitations, and my preferences affect my mastery.
+My personality is continuing to develop but my talents, limitations, and my preferences affect my mastery.

 ENERGY